blink-claw-bot/faq.blink.sv/creating-a-blink-account/what-information-do-i-need-to-provide-to-register-to-blink.md

 Please note that the username you create will be visible to other Blink users, so we recommend choosing your username with this in mind.

-Once registered it si recommended to [add an email address](/creating-a-blink-account/how-do-i-create-an-account-with-blink.md#add-an-email-address-(optional)) which you can use to log in going forward.
+Once registered it is recommended to [add an email address](/creating-a-blink-account/how-do-i-create-an-account-with-blink.md#add-an-email-address-(optional)) which you can use to log in going forward.